Learn your lines at your own tempo

 Private by architecture

 Dictate a script and it's transcribed on your iPhone.
-The audio never touches a server.
-No account, no analytics, no cloud.
+The audio is never recorded and never touches a server.
+No account, no analytics, no server of ours.
 Your unreleased sides stay yours, under NDA and otherwise.

 Speak your lines…